aeiklorvy/openapi_type_picker/README.md

   }
 }
 ```
+In fact, this filter will panic, since `Pets` in specification refers to a `Pet` schema that is not present in the filter.

-But if the schema has only a specific list of properties, then the corresponding structure will still be generated, but without the specified fields (in this example, only `Pet::id` will be generated):
+If the schema has only a specific list of properties, then the corresponding structure will still be generated, but without the specified fields (in this example, only `Pet::id` will be generated):
 ```json
 {
   "exclude": {